vyomasystems-lab/challenges-SoumitroV/README.md

 Fig. 19 Failed test output
 </p>

-- can be traced to line 376 of module node wherein the comparison has been done using ```data_b - data_a > 0```, although this is allowed in software programming languages with large data width, the data widths of pixel is 8 bit wide and subtraction of unsigned numbers is not performed properly resulting in incorrect comparison.
+- Can be traced to line 376 of module node wherein the comparison has been done using ```data_b - data_a > 0```, although this is allowed in software programming languages with large data width, the data widths of pixel is 8 bit wide and subtraction of unsigned numbers is not performed properly resulting in incorrect comparison.

 <p align="center">